 Flip muffin and cook another 5 minutes.
 Cool for 10 minutes before splitting and toasting each side.

 10. To split muffin, use the tines of a fork to pierce its entire perimeter.
 Pry open the muffin.
 Or simply split them with your fingers by pressing your thumb along the perimeter.
 Do not cut with a knife or you will not see the craggly crevices that are perfect for holding melted butter.

 10. Serve with savoury filling (meat patty, fried egg with ham) or spreads like jam, kaya and even marmite/vegemite.
 Or simply enjoy them toasted with butter.

 Muffins keep well for 2 days at room temperature, 5 days in the fridge and up to 3 months in the freezer.

 TIPS: Bread flour which contains higher protein yields a sticky dough with a texture that is slightly elastic.
-When adding salt, do not put it on top of yeast as it retards the fermentation process.
-Always mix in salt and yeast into dry ingredients separately.
+When adding salt, do not put it on top of yeast as it retards the fermentation process if they are mixed together.
+Always add salt and yeast into dry ingredients separately.

 TECHNIQUE: A cold rise in the refrigerator overnight provides plenty of time for the yeast to work, yielding more nooks and crannies from bubbles that form during proofing.
 This is the distinctive characteristic of an English muffin.
 They also yield taller muffins with tender fluffy crumb.